Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Fatty liver disease means that you have fat deposits inside your liver.
 These deposits may keep your liver from doing a good job of removing toxins from your blood.
-People who drink too much alcohol may also have fat in their liver, but that’s not the same as fatty liver disease.
+People who drink too much alcohol may also have fat in their liver.
+When the fatty liver does not come from drinking too much alcohol, it is called nonalcoholic fatty liver disease.

-Fatty liver disease is sometimes called a silent liver disease because it can occur without causing any symptoms.
-Most people with NAFLD live with fat in their liver without developing liver damage, but a few people who have fat in their liver develop NASH.
+Fatty liver disease is sometimes called a silent liver disease.
+This is because it can happen without causing any symptoms.
+Most people with NAFLD live with fat in their liver without getting liver damage.
+A few people who have fat in their liver develop NASH.

 If you have NASH, you may have symptoms.
-But it could take years for them to develop.
-If liver damage from NASH leads to permanent scarring and hardening of your liver, this is called cirrhosis.
+But it could take years for them to show up.
+Sometimes liver damage from NASH causes long-term (permanent) scarring and hardening of your liver.
+This is called cirrhosis.

 Symptoms from NASH may include: